IChowdhury01/NYC-Restaurant-Mapper/README.md

 ## Project Description

-A web app that searches Yelp for multiple different food preferences or restaurants simultaneously, then maps the top results on a Google Map of NYC.
+A website that searches Yelp for multiple different food preferences or restaurants simultaneously, then maps the top results on a Google Map of NYC.
 Each marker has attached an image of the restaurant, along with a link to its Yelp profile for further information.
 Up to 5 simultaneous searches are supported.

 ## Demo